 Oral Cancer Screenings

 While not widely discussed, more than 40,000 people are affected each year by oral cancer, and one person every hour will lose their lives to it.
-Like any cancer, early detection is key to treatment and survival.
+Like any cancer, early detection is key to effective treatment and survival.
 An oral cancer screening is a simple and painless procedure that can be performed by our dentists and may mean the difference between life or death.
 This is another good reason not to avoid your regular dental screenings, and if you have never had an oral screening for cancer, there is no better time than the present.
 Like any cancer, awareness is crucial and timing is everything.
-Below we have provided a guide to oral cancer screenings and the processes involved.
+Some general information regarding oral cancer can be found here: www.cancer.org.

 What’s involved in an oral cancer screening?